 The Pensions Ombudsman will assist members and beneficiaries of the Scheme in connection with difficulties which they have failed to resolve with the Administrator of the Scheme or with the Trustee through the Scheme's Internal Dispute Resolution Procedure (IDRP).
 The Pensions Ombudsman may investigate and determine any complaint or dispute of fact or law in relation to an occupational pension scheme.
-It is also possible to refer a complaint to the Pensions Ombudsman's Early Resolution Service at any time (i.e. without completing the Scheme's IDRP).
-The Pensions Ombudsman (including the 'Early Resolution Service') may be contacted at:
+The Pensions Ombudsman may be contacted at: